webnuts/post_json/README.md

         result = test_model.where(content: content).count
         # Rails debug tells me the duration was 975.5ms

 The duration was above 50ms as you can see.
-Therefore PostJson has created a Dynamic Index on 'content' behind the scenes.
+Therefore PostJson has created a Dynamic Index on 'content' behind the scenes - this is enabled by default and done automatic.

 Now lets see how the performance will be from now on: